 - Opening Ballet: "The Carousel Waltz."

 - Playing Gertrude: Shirley Jones, age 22, was only four years older than her onscreen daughter.

-- Posthumous Narration: Billy tells the story of his life with Julie while in heaven.
+- Posthumous Narration: In the film, Billy tells the story of his life with Julie while in heaven.

 - Revised Ending: Liliom originally ended on a downer with Liliom failing to help his daughter and going to hell once he strikes her.
 This was revised in Carousel so that Billy sticks around afterwards and succeeds in his mission.
 Molnar actually liked the newer ending.